Ryanair: Publicity strategy

-Ryanair often uses advertising to make direct comparisons and attack its competitors.
-One of its advertisements used a picture of Manneken Pis, a famous Belgian statue of a urinating child, with the words: "Pissed off with Sabena's high fares?
+In the spring of 2001, a Ryanair advertisement used a picture of Manneken Pis, a famous Belgian statue of a urinating child, with the words: "Pissed off with Sabena's high fares?
 Low fares have arrived in Belgium."
 Sabena sued and the court ruled that the advertisements were misleading and offensive.
 Ryanair was ordered to discontinue the advertisements immediately or face fines.
 Ryanair was also obliged to publish an apology and publish the court decision on its website.
-Ryanair used the apologies for further advertising, primarily for further price comparisons.
+Ryanair used the published apologies for further advertising, primarily for further price comparisons.